Rushland Ball and the EIB Network, the fastest three hours in media.

 So it was last Wednesday, was it last Wednesday, maybe Thursday?

-The track forecast had it hitting us here and then up in Jupiter, and then they had it hitting Miami.
+The track forecast had it hitting us here and then up in Jupiter.

 And you ought to see when this happens, the local TV people just go berserk.

-And people start going to the Home Depot and buying everything out, there's nothing left, the bottled water's gone and all that.
+And people start going to the Home Depot and buying everything out.

-And now it may not even hit the U.S. I have a 72-hour rule.
+And now it may not even hit the U.S.

 That's when you can start paying.

-Well, okay, I take it back.
+Well, okay, Ty, take it back.

 I guess I shouldn't do this.

-I'm contradicting the federal government.
+I'm contradicting the federal government and the National Hurricane Center.

 But you can't convince me that there is not politics in some of these track forecasts.

-Uh they they they want to try to get population centers paying attention real fast, real soon, which is probably not a bad idea when you get right down to it to get everybody prepared and ready.
+And I guarantee you, they want to try to get population centers paying attention real fast, real soon, which is probably not a bad idea when you get right down to it to get everybody prepared and ready.

-May Kane campaign doing something very, very smart.
+McCain campaign doing something very, very smart.

-They're right to get on top of this crap, because this can be like a a lightning strike in a dry forest CNN is reporting that the McCain Palin team is continuing its pushback against stories about Sarah Palin that have taken on a life of their own on the internet that are all lies.
+CNN is reporting that the McCain-Palin team is continuing its pushback against stories about Sarah Palin that have taken on a life of their own on the internet that are all lies.

 On Monday, they sent reporters a memo in response to reports that the Wasilla, Alaska resident, Sarah Palin, had tried to ban a lengthy list of books when she was mayor of that town.

-It is categorically False.
+It is categorically false.

-And not one book ever was banned, period, said McCain campaign spokesman Brian Rogers, directing reporters to campaign research, debunking the smear.
+The fact is that as mayor, Palin never asked anybody to ban a book, and not one book ever was banned, period, said McCain campaign spokesman Brian Rogers, directing reporters to campaign research, debunking the smear.

-Watchdog website, Snopes.com has also debunked an email that purports to include a list of books that Palin tried to ban.
+Watchdog website Snopes.com has also debunked an email that purports to include a list of books that Palin tried to ban.

-I got that email, and I got it was it was signed by somebody a resident of Wasilla Alaska who claimed to know Sarah Palin.
+I got that email, and I got it was it was signed by somebody, a resident of Wasilla, Alaska, who claimed to know Sarah Palin.

 It was very well done, had a lot of praise for her, but then it got into this book banning business.